jesskelsall/astarus/campaigns/C2-astorrel-agents.md

 # Astorrel Agents

-*Astorrel Agents* is the second long term campaign set in the [Astarus](../planes/astarus.md) campaign setting.
+*Astorrel Agents* is the second long term campaign set in the [Astarus](../planes/astarus.md) homebrew setting.

 ## Premise